1 | Indian krait |

 3 | Banded krait |

-An easily recognisable species, with its bright yellow bands, compared to white for most Bungarus family members.
-Banded kraits (Bungarus fasciatus) are one of the longer kraits, with a confirmed record so far of 225.5cm.
-The average is 120-150cm, and each yellow and black band is roughly equal in size.
+An easily recognisable species, with its bright yellow bands, compared to white for most members of the Bungarus genus.
+Banded kraits (Bungarus fasciatus) are one of the longer kraits, with a confirmed record so far of 212.5cm.
+The average is 120-150cm, and each yellow and black band is roughly equal in width.

 Habitats of the banded krait include woodland and agricultural areas, normally near water sources, at altitudes of up to 2300 metres.
 Its likely that there’s subtle habitat differences to the blue krait which haven’t been discovered yet, allowing the two species to coexist in Thailand.